Doctoral Student News

 2012 YSSP participant Pheakkdey Nguon has won a fellowship from the IPCC to fund his research on REDD+ in Cambodia.
 He accepted the award yesterday (September 30, 2013) from Prince Albert II of Monaco. read more.
 For more on the project Pheakkdey was interviewed by IIASA for their science blog.

-Doctoral Student Jim Thatcher was interviewed by Brooke Gladstone of NPR's On the Media in an article called "Tracking your Steps" which explores the use of GPS tracking on mobile apps by large corporations like Google Maps and others and what that means to consumers.
+Doctoral Candidate Jim Thatcher was interviewed by Brooke Gladstone of NPR's On the Media in an article called "Tracking your Steps" which explores the use of GPS tracking on mobile apps by large corporations like Google Maps and others and what that means to consumers.
 Listen here.
 Jim was also quoted prominently in a similar article on GPS tracking in the September 6, 2013 issue of The Atlantic on the broader social context and implications of new mobile apps.
 Read more.

 Congratulations to Geography Ph.D. student Alida Cantor for receiving the University’s Outstanding Teaching Assistant Award for 2012/13.